 Child support also generally ends when a child turns 18 or graduates from high school, whichever is later.

-Lastly, if you intend to pursue joint custody with your soon-to-be-ex-spouse, there will be no child support ordered.
+Lastly, if you intend to pursue joint custody with your soon-to-be-ex-spouse to avoid child support, think twice.

-Navigating your post-divorce life comes with a host of unknowns.
+Navigating your post-divorce life comes with a lot of unknowns.

 But the amount of child support you may receive (or pay) doesn’t have to be one of them.